AudiologyOnline Phone: 800-753-2160

 Principal Audiologist

-Jill Mecklenburger is a Principal Audiologist in the Global Audiology group at GN Hearing.
-Her background includes managing projects and clinical research trials, contributing to the development of new and innovative hearing aid technology.
-Utilizing insight gained from these experiences, she has lectured at audiology conferences worldwide.
-Her areas of interest and expertise include wireless connectivity and evaluating user benefits of hearing aid technology.
-Dr. Mecklenburger has been with GN since 2003 in various roles including Research Audiologist and Product Manager.
+Jill Mecklenburger, Au.D. is a Principal Audiologist in the Global Audiology group at GN Hearing.
+Her background includes managing projects and clinical research trials, contributing to the development of innovative hearing aid technology.
+Her areas of interest and expertise are wireless connectivity and evaluating user benefits of hearing aid technology.
+Dr. Mecklenburger has worked extensively with technology partners such as Microsoft, Intel, and Google in the development of Bluetooth Low Energy Audio for hearing aids.
+Using insights gained from these experiences, she lectures at conferences worldwide.
 She is board certified by the American Board of Audiology.

 Related Courses